X

 8. Neo4j

-First released as open source software in 2007, Neo4j is overseen by database vendor Neo4j Inc. It originally was solely a Java-based graph database, but it has been expanded with additional capabilities, including vector search and data storage.
+First released as open source software in 2007, Neo4j is overseen by database vendor Neo4j Inc. It originally was a solely Java-based graph database, but has since been expanded to include additional capabilities, including vector search and data storage.
 Key features include full ACID compliance, horizontal scalability through an Autonomous Clustering architecture and the Cypher query language.
-Neo4j Inc. plans to converge Cypher with GQL, a standard graph query language published by the International Organization for Standardization in April 2024 that uses syntax based on both SQL and Cypher.
+Neo4j Inc. is aligning Cypher with GQL, the ISO graph query language published in April 2024 that uses syntax based on both SQL and Cypher, while continuing to support Cypher extensions not yet included in the standard.

 Licensing: Neo4j Community Edition is licensed under the GPL version 3.
 An open source version of Cypher named openCypher is also available under the Apache License 2.0.